jadamb13/rev-jobs/README.md

     - `notifications.py`: {Currently Empty} will be used to separate notification logic
 - `tests`: {Currently Empty} will be used to store unit tests

+### Dependencies:

+**Python Standard Libraries:** The following Python standard libraries are used in this project:

+### Installation:

+### Usage:

+### Future Improvements:

+#### Future project goals and feature development:
+  - Create cross-platform standalone executable with installer and user guide
+  - Implement a machine learning model to predict future job availability
+  - Integrate database for persistent job data storage to train ML model and create historical job availability reports
+  - Front-end dashboard with authentication to view job availability reports and track long-term user metrics
+  - Ability to claim jobs directly from desktop notifications
+  - Auto-claim feature based on user-defined parameters